mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 };
 ```

-Now our bundler needs to figure out which is the entry point in our application in order to bundle all the files together.
+Now our bundler needs to figure out which is the entry point in the application in order to bundle all the files together.
 The bundler can do this, using the topological sorting algorithm.
 In this algorithm:

-- We'll first find the file which has no dependencies, which in our case will be `foo.js` and add it to the result list.
+- We'll first find the file which has no dependencies, which in our case will be `foo.js`, and add it to the result list.
 - After that, we'll remove `foo.js` from the graph, together with all edges pointing to it.
 - As next step, we'll find the next node without dependencies.
 This is going to be `bar.js` since it no longer points to `foo.js` (this file is not in the graph anymore).
 - We'll remove `bar.js` from the graph, add it to the result list and keep going.
-- Finally, we'll find `baz.js` - the only node in the graph left.
+- Finally, we'll find `baz.js` - the only node left in the graph.
 We'll add it to the result list and remove it from the graph.

 This way the topological order of the graph will be `['foo.js', 'bar.js', 'baz.js']`.
-The bundler now can use 'baz.js` as the entry point of the chunk.
+The bundler now can use `baz.js` as the entry point of the chunk.
 It turns out that topological sorting is very convenient for detecting cycles in the graph.
 If at a given point we cannot find a node without a dependency, this means that we have a cycle.

 ### Trees